 HOFFMAN: Boyd went on to become one of the world’s most respected riders, representing the U.S. at the Olympics in 2012 and 2016.
 He’s recently started going back to Japan to train horses – and this time, his reputation precedes him.

 Making the leap from horse rider to horse trainer was a gamble that paid off for Boyd.
 And there are people from all walks of life who brave similar transitions.
 But there are sadly many more who don’t take that leap.
-They have an idea to start a business, but they convince themselves they’re too young or too old – and they never get in the saddle.
+They have an idea to start a business but they convince themselves they’re too young or too old – and they never get on the saddle.

 I believe it’s never too late to join the entrepreneurial party.
 Founding a business can be your second, third – or hundredth act.